 Help me find a lure fishing rod.
 Blimey, where do you start?
 How much money do you want to spend?
 What’s your target species?
 Bass!
 How big is the lure, Argh!!
 Let’s face it; there are many things to consider when choosing a pukka bass rod if you’re a serious lure fisherman.

 Going back in time when I first chucked that Yo Zuri Arc Minnow out into the sea at 4 a.m., I have to say things have come a long way since then.
 That was way back in the ’80s when Keith (an old friend) introduced me to this fantastic lure-fishing sport.

 My First Lure Fishing Rod Was A Carp Rod

 The rods back then were Daiwa carp rods with an ABU cardinal reel loaded with Maxima mono line, that brown stuff.
 I must admit that line felt silky smooth, in fact, quality, but still not a patch on today’s braids.
 Honestly, I’ve still got that rod, but it’s stuck up in the loft.
 I have dusted off once though used it, and to be quite honest, the difference between that old Daiwa and the rod I’ve been using today is remarkable.
 We’ll get into that in a bit.

 Cheapo Lure Fishing Rod

 Another rod I had bought was a £30 lure rod that I snapped the very first day I went to use it(I hadn’t even left the house).
-Yes, I clumsily trapped the rod eye in a gap around the top of the door frame in the house.
+Yes, I clumsily trapped the rod eye in a gap around the top of the door frame.
 Anyway, I managed to repair it as it broke right at the end.
-I simply got the broken bit out the rod-eye and managed to stick it back on.
+I got the broken bit out of the rod-eye and managed to stick it back on.